-While searching the web for natural remedies to cure acne, foot fungus (athlete’s foot), halitosis, and a plethora of infections and skin maladies, you’ll invariably be confronted with the topic of tea tree oil and it’s various uses.
-Tea tree oil comes from a tree grown natively in Australia.
+Tea tree oil comes from a tree grown natively in Australia, and the tree is one of the few things on that continent not designed to explicitly kill you.
 The scientific name of this tree is Melaleuca alternifolia, the Ti Tree.
-The Aboriginal people of Australia use tea tree leaves for a number of problems, including chewing tea tree leaves to alleviate headaches.
+The Aboriginal people of Australia use tea tree leaves in a variety of manners for a number of problems, including chewing tea tree leaves to alleviate headaches.
 Western herbalism, however, tends to focus on the uses of tea tree oil, rather than the leaves.
 Tea tree oil contains a natural astringent Terpinen-4-ol, one of over 90 different compounds found in the oil of the Tea Tree.
 As a natural astringent, tea tree oil has been found useful in treating a number of common health problems, almost exclusively regarding skin and cosmetic problems.
-Noting the shear number of uses that have been realized for tea tree oil, it would be almost impossible to cover them all.
-So, for the purposes of brevity, we’ll attempt to cover the most common uses for tea tree oil in this article.
+Noting the sheer number of uses that have been realized for tea tree oil, it would be almost impossible to cover them all.
+So, for the purposes of brevity, we’ll attempt to cover the most common uses for tea tree oil below.

 The Ti Tree

 This is the official name for the tree Melaleuca alternifolia, the leaves (and oil) of which are so well known for their medicinal properties.
 It’s obvious that the name Tea Tree is simply a phonetic mishap carried across to popular culture who knows when.
+The English language is responsible for messing a lot of things up…thanks British people!
 Alas, tea tree is the most common usage, so we’ll use this term throughout the article rather than pay homage to an outdated terminology.

 Tea Tree Oil Toxicity